CoreyNaas/TACL/trainingprompt.md

 ---

-Thing-Action-Context Language (TACL) is a "programming" "language" that centers around the intentionally-vague concept of "Things" which encapsulate data, actions, and control structures.
+Thing-Action-Context Language (TACL) is a "programming" "language" that centers around the universal concept of "Things" which encapsulate data, actions, and control structures.
 TACL emphasizes readability and simplicity, using unique syntax that mirrors natural language while maintaining computational precision.
-It is a formulaic way to explain how to do anything.
-In essence, TACL does "One Thing Well": provide a notation for composing *programs* from *expressions returning values*.
+It attempts to be a formulaic way to explain how to do anything.

 ```TACL
 # Define the action "Main" with the system "DefineAction" action